-We are now ready to state Theorem \ref{th:FreeLunch}. \begin{theo} Under Assumptions (A1), (A2), (A3) and (A4), there exists a sequence $M_{n}$ tending to infinity sufficiently slowly such that the m.l.e. $\widehat{\theta}_{M_{n}}$ is asymptotically a regular efficient estimator of $\theta^{\star}$ and satisfies
+We are now ready to state Theorem \ref{th:FreeLunch}. \begin{theo} Under Assumptions (A1), (A2), and (A3), there exists a sequence $M_{n}$ tending to infinity sufficiently slowly such that the MLE $\widehat{\theta}_{M_{n}}$ is asymptotically a regular efficient estimator of $\theta^{\star}$ and satisfies